As building blocks, they can be thought of spheres despite the fact that we now know that they are mostly empty space.

-The three electrons appear to be in the same shell.
-This is actually impossible as there can only be two electrons in the innermost shell of an atom.
+The three electrons shown appear to be in the same (innermost) shell.
+This is actually not possible as there can only be two electrons in the innermost shell of an atom.
 We will see this later on in the course.

 Sub atomic particles

 - protons are particles with a positive charge and a mass of 1(

 amu) .
 They are part of the nucleus of an atom.
 The number of protons is given by the atomic number of an element.

 - neutrons are particles with no charge and a mass of 1(

 amu) they are also part of the nucleus of an atom.